EY Tax Webcast

-Bob Carroll is a principal with Ernst & Young LLP’s Quantitative Economics and Statistics group in the National Tax Department.
-Based in Washington, DC, Bob is an advisor to public and private clients on federal tax policy issues, including revenue and economic impact effects.
-He helps lead a group of quantitative analysts who assist clients with tax and economic policy studies.
+Robert J. Carroll is the National Director of Ernst & Young LLP’s Quantitative Economics and Statistics group.
+Based in Washington, D.C., Bob is an advisor to public and private clients on federal tax policy issues, including revenue and economic impact effects.
+He leads a group of quantitative analysts who assist clients with tax and economic policy studies.

 Bob received his B.S. from the State University of New York at Albany and his M.A. and Ph.D. in economics from Syracuse University.

 Co-Director, Washington Council Ernst & Young, Ernst & Young LLP